mrbing47/strx/README.md

 ## Escape Character

-To escape the brackets and prevent yourself from errors, use `{{` and `}}` and the code will treat the brackets like normal characters.
+To escape the brackets and prevent yourself from errors, use `{{` and `}}` and the engine will treat the brackets like normal characters.

 ```Javascript
 strx("{~message~} {~name~} {{🙃}}", "Hello", "Node");